vnbcs/assorted-references/python.md

 + [Think Python](https://greenteapress.com/thinkpython2/html/index.html): Free and open source textbook for beginners.
 I highly recommend going through the textbook in order and doing all the exercises.
 + [Python Documentation](https://docs.python.org/3/): This is the Python docmentation.
 If you’re confused about any of base Python’s functions, come here first.
 + [W3 Schools](https://www.w3schools.com/python/default.asp): If you’re still confused after looking at the documentation, try W3.
-+ [Getting Started - pip documentation v22.1.dev0](https://pip.pypa.io/en/latest/getting-started/): How to install Python packages using pip.
++ [Getting Started - pip documentation](https://pip.pypa.io/en/latest/getting-started/): How to install Python packages using pip.

 ## Bash resources